National Conference FAQ

 Am I able to switch sessions after I complete my registration?

-If you wish to change your session choices for the conference after you have completed registration, please email nationalconference@apraxia-kids.org for more information.
+If you wish to change your session choices for the conference after you have completed registration, please email nationalconference@apraxia-kids.org for assistance.
+If we can accommodate the session change, we will email you a confirmation.

 What do I do if I am really interested in a session that is full?